CE5RIC/Advanced-JS-Interactions/README.md

 I amended my EnlargeImage and ResetImageSize function by using the "this" keyword instead of variables to refer to the object created.

 Next step for the collage is to add a short description with the image when clicked.

+Concerning the image shown when hovering over a Pokémon I would like to give credit to my colleague Shiva because she helped me with this.
+Along with some help of our friends at W3 schools for the css part.